compromise-evident/Authorship/README.md

 Authorship does just that;

 Instead of releasing a key,
-make a new list and release only half the keys to that old list.
+make a new list of encrypted items and release only half the keys to that old list.
 Now, as I look at your original list of encrypted items, I can cross out any that I can decrypt.
 And when I take a step back,